Automatic semigroups vs automaton semigroups: A preliminary example

 \section{A preliminary example}

 As their very name indicates, automaton (semi)groups and automatic (semi)groups share a same defining object.
-In both cases, a \emph{Mealy automaton} (see Definition~\ref{def-mealy}) basically allows to transform words into words.
+In both cases, a \emph{Mealy automaton} (see Definition~\ref{def-mealy}) basically transforms words into words.

-\medbreak The Mealy automaton displayed on Figure~\ref{fig-prelim} (left) became one of the most classical examples of a transducer (see~\cite{saka} for a delightfully alternate history): when starting from the state~$0$ and reading any binary word~$\word{u}$ (most significant digit first), it computes the division by~3 in base~2 by outputting the (quotient) binary word~$\word{v}$ (most significant digit first) satisfying
+\medbreak The Mealy automaton displayed on Figure~\ref{fig-avizienis} (left) is some signed-digit version of one of the most classical examples of a transducer (see~\cite[Prologue]{saka} for a delightfully alternate history).
+Signed-digit numeration systems \cite{Avizienis61,Cauchy1840} are not the topic, now they provide a special opportunity to illustrate our purpose.
+When starting from the state~$0$ and reading any binary word or any $\{\cmon,\czer,\cone\}$-word~$\word{u}$ (most significant digit first), it computes the division by~3 in base~2 by outputting the (quotient) $\{\cmon,\czer,\cone\}$-word~$\word{v}$ (most significant digit first) satisfying